-Since that time, using standardised tests originally used in medicine, INPP has developed reliable methods of identifying and assessing signs of neuromotor immaturity in children and adults and developed drug free, non-invasive methods of intervention.
-Aspects of the INPP method have been the subject of research, which has been published in peer reviewed journals (see research section)
+Since that time, applying standardised tests originally used in medicine, INPP has developed reliable methods of identifying and assessing signs of neuromotor immaturity (NMI) in children and adults and developed drug free, non-invasive methods of intervention.
+Aspects of the INPP method have been the subject of research, which has been published in peer reviewed journals (see research section).

 Stephanie Perring BSc. (formerly a speech and language therapist)